 When onboarding new employees, employers typically provide employee training on a wide range of topics, which may include everything from technology to workplace policies to benefits and compensation.
 The main focus of most organizations is to prepare new hires for their specific job roles, integrate them into the company culture, and provide them with the knowledge and resources needed to succeed in their new positions.

 When developing an employee training program, it is also critical to ensure that employers provide all training mandated in employment legislation.
-Generally, such training must be provided during working hours or employees must otherwise be paid for training time.
-And it is important to remember that, typically, these employee training obligations kick in as soon as an organization hires one employee.
-Employee training requirements vary from one province to the next, but there are certain themes which appear across jurisdictions.
+It is important to remember that, typically, these employee training obligations kick in as soon as you hire one employee.

 So, what employee training is an employer required – by law – to implement?
 And what new developments should employers keep in mind?